kdgbsn/kdgbsn.github.io/_posts/2016-01-24-the-first-few-days.markdown

 ##For next week

-- Set up Sphere
+- Get set up Sphere.
-- Continue and hopefully finish the project
+- Continue and hopefully finish the project.
-- Read the materials in the schedule
+- Read the materials in the schedule.
-- Learn more about Jekyll and how to develop a better layout; may set up a different template (this is the Jekyll default) to begin, but want to eventually learn how to design my own
+- Learn more about Jekyll and sass; may set up a different template later *(this is the Jekyll default)*, but want to eventually learn how to design my own.
-- Do a photo shoot
+- Do a photo shoot.
+I really need a better headshot.

 Closing Thoughts and Tips
 -------------------------